secured lock Secured with SHA-256 Encryption

 What is Minnesota’s car culture?

 The perception that the rest of the nation has is that Minnesotans drive with their famous ‘Minnesota nice’ attitude.
-You get rarely honked or see drivers swerving around you at an intersection.
+You rarely get honked or see drivers swerving around you at an intersection.

 The next obvious question you may have is: ‘But what is adequate coverage?’
 Well, it depends on how much you are driving, your track record, where you stay, and much more.
 But, what is not negotiable is the minimum auto liability insurance that you must purchase.